mrbarbitoff/ptv_project_bi/README.md

 `covered_genes.tsv` is the file listing coordinates of the genes that have at least 30x mean coverage of coding regions in gnomAD.

-`full*tsv` are the main tab-separated data files containing the final annotated set of gnomAD PTVs used throughout the analysis. `full_data_constr_pext.tsv` is the final file produced after all necessary annotation steps.
+`full_data_constr_pext.tsv` is the main tab-separated data files containing the final annotated set of gnomAD PTVs used throughout the analysis.

-The other files and scripts included in this repository are:
+`full_corr_wshet.tsv`, `full_out_boot_stats.csv`, `comprehensive_gene_annotation.tsv` are the tab-seprated files with the aggregated gene-level PTV counts. `comprehensive_gene_annotation.tsv` is the final file containing all necessary annotations.

+`merged_counts.tsv` is the GENCODE v19-derived tab-separated file containing per-gene isoform and exon counts.

+`genes_inheritance.txt` is a simplified OMIM-derived data file listing the disease associations of the genes.

 ## LoFfeR usage